jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 ### Setting up a Basic "Hello World!"
 Application

-Let's build a simple "Hello World!" application, allowing the user to enter its name.
+Let's build a simple "Hello World!" application, allowing the user to enter their name.

 First, install React.